enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Inline image crop
 -----------------
-The html editors now supports pre-defined image sizes and automatic cropping on insert.
+The html editors now support pre-defined image sizes and automatic cropping on insert.
-The sizes are Cinema (21:9), Widescreen (16:9), Regular (4:3), Sqare (1:1), Portrait (3:4), Tall (2:3) and Skyscraper (9:21)
+The sizes are Cinema (21:9), Widescreen (16:9), Regular (4:3), Square (1:1), Portrait (3:4), Tall (2:3) and Skyscraper (9:21)

 .. image:: images/crop-on-insert-image.jpg

 Version history restore
 -----------------------
-Content Studio UI now supports rollback (and rollforward) in a documents history.
+Content Studio UI now supports rollback (and rollforward) in a document's history.
 Simply restore a selected version and publish it!

 .. image:: images/version-restore.jpg